 For the chili mayo sauce, simply whisk together the mayonnaise and Sambal Oelek.
 Refrigerate until ready to use.

-Once the pork has finished baking, remove it from the oven and pour into a strainer, reserving the liquid.
+Once the pork has finished baking, remove it from the oven and pour it into a strainer, reserving the liquid.
 Raise oven temperature to 375 degrees.
-Transfer the pork back to the dutch oven or a bowl and shred.
+Transfer the pork back to the Dutch oven or a bowl and shred.
 It should be tender enough that it will break apart by simply chopping it with a wooden spoon.
 Alternatively, you could use two forks to shred it.

 Once shredded, add three tablespoons of the reserved liquid and stir to coat.
 Doing so rehydrates the pork and also adds additional flavor.
 If you do not plan on making all the tacos in one sitting, I highly recommend adding additional reserved liquid to the pork prior to refrigeration.
 Set the pork aside.